 The Citizen Engagement Team’s role has changed over the years, to reflect the provincial government’s commitment to citizen-centred services.
-The team began as an advisory group that offered professional development, support and advice to all Ministry staff.
-Now, the mandate is to work with ministries to plan, implement and approve all citizen engagement approaches across government, while ensuring corporate technologies, approaches and standards are used as outlined in the Communications and Public Engagement Core Policy.
+The Team began as an advisory group that offered professional development, support and advice to all Ministry staff, that role has evolved so that ministries are now required to work with the Team to plan, implement and approve all citizen engagement approaches across government, while ensuring corporate technologies, approaches and standards are used as outlined in the Communications and Public Engagement Core Policy.
 For citizen engagement projects, the Citizen Engagement Team will do much of the heavy lifting and will help to guide ministries throughout the process.

 - Lead and facilitate design of the engagement;